Tips to Get Your RFP Layout Exactly Right

 When your organization has the best product or services, getting the RFP layout of your bid response right can make the difference between a winning bid and losing out on new business.
 Your bid needs to be 100% responsive to the Request for Proposal (RFP) in question.
 That way the person reviewing your proposal knows exactly where to look to evaluate your bid correctly.

-Keep a list of all compliance requirements, and necessary attachments
+Keep a list of all compliance requirements, and necessary attachments.

-Keep your responses concise, but your structure comprehensive
+Keep your responses concise, but your structure comprehensive.

 The goal for a perfect RFP layout is to make it as easy as possible for your evaluator.
-Include each item in the proper order so an evaluator can quickly identify the area of your proposal for which they are searching.
+Include each item in the proper order so an evaluator can quickly identify the area of your proposal for which they’re searching.
 You want the evaluator to spend their time learning about your strengths rather than searching with frustration around your bid for the details they need.

-Incorporate thoughtful visual elements to take RFP layout to the next level
+Incorporate thoughtful visual elements to take RFP layout to the next level.

-Some RFPs have strict formatting prerequisites for straightforward text, page limits, and the like.
-The majority though, leave at least some space for the inclusion of visual elements.
+Some RFPs have strict formatting prerequisites for straightforward text, page limits and the like.
+The majority, though, leave at least some space for the inclusion of visual elements.
 Incorporating a little creative design into your RFP layout is a great way to help your bid stand out from its competition.
 As long as the visual elements are deployed with purpose!

-Another way to ensure your creative design adds to, rather than detracts, from your bid, is to maintain visual consistency throughout your proposal layout.
+Another way to ensure your creative design adds to, rather than detracts from, your bid is to maintain visual consistency throughout your proposal layout.
 Pay special attention and ensure that colors, fonts, spacing, page breaks and other formatting choices are uniform throughout your RFP.
 This will increase the readability and flow of your document, and satisfy people’s natural preference for recognizable patterns.

 Still unsure about your RFP layout?

-We help businesses and organizations of all types and sizes, on both sides of the RFP process, manage, design, and win bids.
+We help businesses and organizations of all types and sizes, on both sides of the RFP process, manage, design and win bids.
 If you’re interested in learning more about what we do, or have questions about how we can help your business thrive through RFPs, contact us today for a complimentary consultation.